emote/tools/README.md

   --username, -u  Emotive username
   --server, -s    Emotive server URL [default: "http://mms.emotive.com"]

-## Precendence
+## Precedence

-Starting with the lowest precendence, each source of credential decribed above overrides the ones before it.
+Starting with the lowest precedence, each source of credential described above overrides the ones before it.
 So the precedence is:

 1. Username and password as command line parameters
 2. Profile file on command line